Content warning, highlight the hidden text between the lines:

 one fall-"

 The Two-Woman Army disconnected the heavy-looking bags from their harnesses and took off at a lock-step P.T. run down the ramp toward the ring.
-At the bottom, they tossed the two duffels up and over the top rope, removed their rucksacks and threw them into the ring under the bottom rope, then slid into the ring after them.
-Alicia used to love this part of their ring entrance, having herself been a 2WA fan from the second QoW show she attended right up until the moment she met them.
+They tossed the two duffels up and over the top rope, removed their rucksacks and threw them into the ring under the bottom rope, and slid into the ring after them.
+Alicia used to love this part of their ring entrance, having herself been a Two-Woman Army fan from the second Queens of War show she attended right up until the first moment she met them.

-Jaime had taken up a prone position covering her tag team partner's six.
-Bipod extended, peering through the scope, the cotton/poly sniper visibly exhaled as she squeezed the trigger, firing a subsonic cloth tube round squarely into the chest of an elementary schooler, bowling the overjoyed, wheezing youngster over while the cameras rolled.
+At the other end of the ring, Jaime had taken up a prone position to watch her tag team partner's six.
+With the bipod extended, the cotton/poly sniper peered through the scope and picked her target.
+She visibly exhaled as she squeezed the trigger, firing a subsonic cloth tube round into the chest of an elementary schooler, bowling the overjoyed, wheezing youngster over while the cameras rolled.
 Without taking her eye off the scope, the Sharpshooter reached up and opened the bolt action on the rifle and chambered another shirt from the pile.
 The sniper racked the bolt and took her shot, doming the child's concerned sibling with a matching souvenir.

-Less than a foot from the curtain, the rookie gasped and her eyes went wide.
+Less than a foot from the curtain, Alicia gasped.
+Her eyes went wide.
 She slapped and then hit herself in the forehead with her good hand.
 "My equipment bag!"
-In her haste out the door, she had left it next to her locker.
+In her haste out the door, she had abandoned it next to her locker.
 Wait.
 Did I lock my locker?
-"Oh no. No no no no no," whispered Alicia to herself.
+"Oh no. No no no no no," Alicia whispered to herself.
 Please stay out of my stuff.

-Through the curtain, stick in hand, lifted high.
+She pushed through the curtain, stick in hand.
 Four-thousand pairs of eyeballs poured their heat upon her, but this time, her heart didn't waver.
 She slammed the butt of the hockey stick down on stage floor as sections of the assembled crowd took the cue to join in.

 Bang.

-Once again, and again, and again, she slammed the stick against the stage floor, increasing the rhythm as more of the crowd started warming up and stomped along--not shaking the building, but the rookie swore she felt it tremble.
-She hastened the tempo until the rhythmic claps had turned indistinguishable from applause, then wheeled the stick overhead, and slammed the blade down, bringing the crowd to a hush.
-The former hockey player readied herself, pulled the stick back, and unloaded a slapshot before making her way to the top of the ramp, signaling with her injured right hand to the crowd to keep making noise for Iron Maiden's in-ring return after nine months away.
+Once again, and again, and again, she slammed the stick against the stage floor, picking up the rhythm as more of the crowd started warming up and stomped along.
+Not enough to shake the building, but Alicia swore she felt it shiver.
+She hastened the tempo until the rhythmic stomps and claps turned indistinguishable from applause.
+Alicia wheeled the stick overhead and slammed the blade down, bringing the crowd to a hush.
+She readied herself, pulled the stick back, and unloaded a slapshot before moving to the edge of the stage, signaling with her injured right hand to the crowd to keep making noise for Iron Maiden's long overdue in-ring return.

-"Their opponents: first, wrestling out of Longstat, Minnesota and weighing in at 193 pounds, she is ALICIA 'THE GOON' WIIIIIIIIIIIIINNNNNNNTHROOOOOOOOP!!"
+"And their opponents: introducing first, wrestling out of Longstat, Minnesota and weighing 193 pounds, she is ALICIA 'THE GOON' WIIIIIIIIIIIIINNNNNNNTHROOOOOOOOP!!"

 The